fivan18/tic-tac-toe/README.md

        -------------
     Press enter to continue...
   ```
-2. Eter the players aliases (the game will chose a randomly player to start the game)
+2. Enter the players aliases (the game will chose a randomly player to start the game)
   ```
     Alias for player 1?
 Ivan
     Alias for player 2?
 Lalo